ecsbeats/Medical-Aerial-Vehicle-Initiative/README.md

 # Medical-Aerial-Vehicle-Initiative

-(Todo) Write some random stuff that makes are project look like it is going to save the world and really sell the stuff.
+(Todo) Write some random stuff that makes our project look like it is going to save the world and really sell the stuff.